 |MARKET CAP: [FAIL]

 A company should show a rising trend in the reported earnings for the most recent quarters.
-SSL's EPS for the latest quarter is not greater than the prior quarter, (from earliest to most recent quarter) 2.31, 2.30.
-Hence the stock fails this test, but the investor should evaluate this company qualitatively to see if it qual ifies under this methodology's "exception rule".
+SSL's EPS for the past 2 quarters, (from earliest to most recent quarter) 2.56, 2.65 have been increasing, and therefore the company passes this test.

 EPS GROWTH RATE IN THE IMMEDIATE PAST AND FUTURE: [FAIL]